Inspections & Inventories

 Pet damage

-If pets are allowed in a rental property, some additional wear is expected.
+If pets are allowed in a rental property, some additional wear and tear is expected.
 However, claw marks on a leather sofa or urine-stained carpets may be classed as damage.
 It helps to set expectations at the start of the tenancy and to record the condition of flooring and furniture in detail.

 Accidental damage